YuqingGuoo/google-assistant/README.md

 First take above two libraries file provided by vendors itself which are Arduino & Adafruit and put them in the <b>Libraries</b>
 folder inside your Arduino folder.

-Open mqtt.ino & put your Router SSID & Password , also put your AIO username & Key into it.
+Open garagedate.ino & put your Router SSID & Password , also put your AIO username & Key into it.
 Connect your NodeMCU to your computer and go to <b>tools > Port</b> and select COM port and compile & load the code to your dev. board

 Set Baud Rate of Serial Monitor 115200 for syncing Serial Communication.